Revision 22-1; Effective Aug. 23, 2022

 - protective padding and corner guards for walls (OT, PT, MD, PSA, LPC)

-- recessed lighting with mesh covering and metal dome light covers for individuals with behavior problems (OT, PT, MD, PSA, LPC)
+- recessed lighting with mesh covering and metal dome light covers for people with behavior problems (OT, PT, MD, PSA, LPC)

-- emergency back-up gas-powered generators (limited to critical medical equipment) (OT, PT, MD)
+- emergency back-up generators (limited to critical medical equipment) (OT, PT, MD)

 - medically necessary noise abatement renovations to provide increased sound proofing for people with sensory impairments (OT, PT, MD, PSA, LPC)